cibolabs/pixeldriller/doc/source/developer_guide.rst

 Where and what to drill
 ~~~~~~~~~~~~~~~~~~~~~~~

-A :class:`Survey Point <pixdrill.drillpoints.Point>` determines the location
+A Survey :class:`~pixdrill.drillpoints.Point` determines the location
 of the pixels within an image to extract.

 For :class:`Image Items <pixdrill.drill.ImageItem>`, the user supplies the
 paths or URLs to the images they want drilled.
-The :class:`Survey Point's <pixdrill.drillpoints.Point>` date is not used.
+The Survey :class:`Point's <pixdrill.drillpoints.Point>` date is not used.

 For :class:`STAC Items <pystac:pystac.Item>`, ``Pixel Driller`` uses the images
-returned from the search of a ``STAC Catalogue`` using the user-supplied
+returned from searching a ``STAC Catalogue`` with the user-supplied
 parameters, including:

 - the ``STAC Catalogue`` and *collections* specified
-- the locations of the :class:`Survey Points <pixdrill.drillpoints.Point>`
+- the locations of the Survey :class:`Points <pixdrill.drillpoints.Point>`
-- the image acquisition-window for each
+- the image acquisition-window for each Survey
-  :class:`Survey Point <pixdrill.drillpoints.Point>`
+  :class:`<pixdrill.drillpoints.Point>`

 Drilling
 ~~~~~~~~~